Enterprise Risk Management

 Our Enterprise Risk Management (ERM) Policy provides the framework for managing risks across our Company, while striving to create more value for our stakeholders.

-The Chief Executive Officer meets regularly with the Executive and Management Committees of the operating subsidiaries to discuss strategies, key result areas and critical enterprise-level risks to ensure a decisive response to their respective opportunities and challenges.
+Regular board meetings are conducted at DMCI HI together with the Presidents of each subsidiary to discuss the overall goals and objectives of the Group.
+DMCI HI Chief Executive Officer (CEO) also meets regularly with the Executive and Management Committees of the operating subsidiaries to discuss strategies, key result areas and critical enterprise-level risks to ensure a decisive response to their respective opportunities and challenges.

-Our subsidiaries, through their business units and divisions, employ a pragmatic approach to risk management seeking to deliver our trademark operating efficiency while ensuring adherence to regulatory, contractual, health, safety and quality standards, and managing risks from planning to day-to-day operations.
+Our subsidiaries, through their respective functional units and business segments, employ a pragmatic approach to risk management, seeking to deliver our trademark operating efficiency while ensuring adherence to regulatory, contractual, health, safety and quality standards, and managing risks from planning to day-to-day operations.